-Intervention is the First Step in Saving an Addict’s Life
+The First Step in Saving an Addict’s Life is an Intervention

-Drugs and alcohol are both popular addictions for millions of people across the globe.
+Drugs and alcohol are both addictions for millions of people across the globe.
 Unfortunately, these addictions can kill the people they affect.
-Family members and friends to not want to hear the news of a loved one passing away due to these damaging addictions.
-Although many individuals will attempt to help a loved one who has addictions, these interventions may be too late.
+Family members and friends do not want to hear the news of a loved one passing away due to these damaging addictions.
+Although many individuals will attempt to help a loved one who has addictions, an intervention may be too late.
 Many will not see the signs of a loved one’s addiction early enough or will try and fail to intervene.
-However, if loved ones knew and understood the signs and symptoms of drug or alcohol addiction, they can get the addict the help they so desperately need.
+However, if loved ones knew and understood the signs and symptoms of drug or alcohol addiction, they could get the addict the help they so desperately need.

-The Center for Disease Control, or CDC, recently reported that men are the most common addict to lose their life due to a drug or alcohol addiction.
-Although many people believe that young adults are the most common addicts, this is not the case either.
+The Center for Disease Control, or CDC, recently reported that men are the most typical users to lose their life due to a drug or alcohol addiction.
+Although many people believe that young adults are the most typical users, this is not the case either.
 The most common age group of addicts who overdose are between the ages of 45 and 54.
-For loved ones who have family members of close friends in this age group or outside the normal range, understanding the signs and symptoms of a drug and alcohol addiction is imperative.
+For loved ones who have family members or close friends in this age group or outside the normal range, understanding the signs and symptoms of a drug and alcohol addiction is imperative.

 Denial is Part of the Problem